cville/conduct/README.md

 ## About this Code of Conduct

-This code of conduct is a collaboration in the Charlottesville community to proactively create a safe and inclusive environment for participants meetups, events, and online groups.
+This code of conduct is a collaboration in the Charlottesville community to proactively create a safe and inclusive environment for participants of meetups, events, and online groups.
 Organizers implement this Code of Conduct by doing the following:

 1. Link this Code of Conduct to the main page of the organization.
 2. Provide contact information of an Organizer with the Code of Conduct link.